Doctorado-UDP/data-mining-2025/prediction_challenge/README.md

 - **grundstuecksflaeche**.
 Plot area.
 This variable indicates the plot area of the housing unit in square meters.
 Numbers are rounded to two decimal digits.
 - **nutzflaeche**.
 Usable floor space.
 This indicates the usable floor space in square meters.
 Numbers are rounded to two decimal digits.
 - **zimmeranzahl**.
 Number of rooms.
 Number of rooms, excluding kitchen, bath or corridors.
 In several cases, “zimmeranzahl” is not a natural number, which is not necessarily due to a faulty entry.
 In Germany there is the concept of half rooms (i.e., between 6 and 10 square meters).
-- nebenraeume
+- **nebenraeume**.
+Number of ancillary rooms.
-- schlafzimmer
+- **schlafzimmer**.
+Number of bedrooms.
-- badezimmer
+- **badezimmer**.
+Number of bathrooms.
-- parkplatzpreis
+- **parkplatzpreis**.
+Price of parking space in EUR.
-- ev_kennwert
+- **ev_kennwert**.
+Energy consumption per year and square meter (kWh).
-- laufzeittage
+- **laufzeittage**.
+Days of availability of ad.
+This variable indicates the number of days the respective advertisement has been online.
-- hits
+- **hits**.
+Number of hits of ad.
+This variable shows the number of hits that the advertisement got.
-- click_schnellkontakte
+- **click_schnellkontakte**.
+Number of clicks on contact button.
+This variable indicates the number of clicks on the contact button.
-- click_customer
+- **click_customer**.
+Number of clicks on customer profile.
+This variable indicates the number of clicks on the customer profile.
 - click_weitersagen
 - click_url
 - liste_show